Ksullivan87/422-final/README.md

 ## Usage

 Once the container is composed and running, the volumes should be available to recieve and deliver files.
 This is only a `CSV` to `JSON` parser, and as such the system will not accept any file formats aside from `CSV`.
-Once a `CSV` file is placed into the `inbound` folder, the system will automaticall parse and translate the file into `JSON`, that `JSON` file will be available in the `Outbound` folder.
+Once a `CSV` file is placed into the `inbound` folder, the system will automaticall parse and translate the file into `JSON`, producing 1 object per corresponding row in the original csv.
+The keys of the object are based on your `CSV` headers, and the values will be the values in the csv row.
+The `JSON` file will be available in the `Outbound` folder.
 The original `CSV` file will also be made available in the `Processed` folder.